openzipkin/zipkin-spark-streaming/README.md

 ## Key Components

 The image below shows the internal architecture of zipkin spark streaming job.
 StreamFactory is a extensible interface that ingests data from Kafka or any other transport.
-The ingested spans are then processed to ensure they’re properly formed using a data quality checker.
-Optionally, the filtering step filters spans based on criteria like service name or annotations on the span.
+The filtering step filters spans based on criteria like service name etc..(Issue #33).
 The aggregation phase groups the spans by time or trace ID.
+The adjuster phase is useful for making adjustments to spans that belong to the same trace.
+For example, the FinagleAdjuster fixes known bugs in the old finagle zipkin tracer.
 The final consumer stage persists the data to a storage system like ElasticSearch service.

 ![zipkinspark_arch](https://cloud.githubusercontent.com/assets/93836/23466070/df14857e-fe4e-11e6-89ad-2294d435b7fa.png)

 ### Stream
 A stream is a source of json or thrift encoded span messages.